 Husson University, Bangor, Maine

-In the fall of 2017, Husson solicited qualifications from nationally acclaimed design firms After interviewing five teams of highly qualified design teams, the University commissioned the team of Harriman from Auburn, ME and Goody-Clancy of Boston, MA.
-A solicitation for a construction manager was conducted concurrently with the design solicitation and The Sheridan Corporation from Fairfield, ME was selected as the most qualified firm to assist during the planning phase and construction of the project.
+In the fall of 2017, Husson sought qualifications from nationally recognized design firms.
+After interviewing five highly qualified design teams, the University commissioned the team of Harriman from Auburn, ME and Goody-Clancy of Boston, MA.
+A solicitation for a construction manager was conducted concurrently and The Sheridan Corporation of Fairfield, ME was selected to assist during the planning phase and construction of the project.

-CC of Maine was retained by Husson University to provide preconstruction services that included feasibility studies, budgeting, developing/issuing RFP’s for design services and construction management services.
-During the construction phase, CC of Maine is providing contract administration/project management services.
+CC of Maine was retained by Husson, once again, to provide pre-construction services including feasibility studies, budgeting, developing/issuing RFP’s for design services and construction management services.
+During the construction phase, CC of Maine provided contract administration/project management services.